 SEO, or search engine optimization, is often considered the bread and butter of SaaS digital marketing.
 SEO optimizes your online presence and grows your website so that you can rank higher in Google and drive revenue from users at every stage of the customer journey.

-You need to focus on relevant keywords and also keep monitoring their performance in the SERPs and in this process, Zutrix Google rank tracker to track keywords in the SERPs.
+You need to focus on relevant keywords and also keep monitoring their performance in the SERPs and this process, Zutrix Google rank tracker to track keywords in the SERPs.

 The vast majority of prospects search for their software needs on organic search engines, so that’s where SaaS products need to be.